ShreyasJenner/audio-metadata-reader/README.md

    - Add support for additional formats.

 4. **Consistent naming for functions**
-   - Some functions start with id3 and others with ID3
+   - Some functions start with id3 and others with ID3.

+5. **Update README to include updated Menu-driver program**
+   - Option showing MP3FrameHeader is not present in the webp.